disclaimer

 Are Bankruptcy Records Public Information?

-Yes, bankruptcy records are public information as stated in the Freedom of Information Act.
+Yes, bankruptcy records are public information, as stated in the Freedom of Information Act.
 The FOIA classifies bankruptcy records as public records and guarantees their availability to the general public.
-The Act also mandates custodians of bankruptcy information to provide them to interested parties for copying or inspection, whether in paper or electronic format.
+The Act also mandates that custodians of bankruptcy information provide them to interested parties for copying or inspection, whether in paper or electronic format.

 Records that are considered public may be accessible from some third-party websites.
 These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide: